Emmacharleswilson/Pub-Quiz/README.md

 [View wireframes here](assets/readme-files/high-scores.png)

 I made a few changes to the design post creating the wireframes.
-These include removal of the toggle menu as there wasn't many items included there and also collapsing the instructions into one section which can be found on the home page.
+These include removal of the toggle menu as there weren't many items included there and also collapsing the instructions into one section which can be found on the home page.

 ### Surface
 I chose to use a background colour of dark Slate Grey.
-For the title I chose a bright yellow to make sure this was clear to read and bold.
-For the subheadings and footer I chose orange to compliment the other colour's used.
-For any content text I chose the colour white to really make this stand out and easy to read.
-For any buttons, I chose to highlight these is red to draw the user to them, and the text within them yellow.
-I feel that this colour palet is very gender nutral, highlights the element's that are important to the user which makes navigating the website easier.
+For the title, I chose a bright yellow to make sure this was clear to read and bold.
+For the subheadings and footer, I chose orange to compliment the other colour's used.
+For any content text, I chose the colour white to make this stand out and easy to read.
+For any buttons, I chose to highlight these in red to draw the user to them, and the text within them yellow.
+I feel that this colour palette is quite gender-neutral, highlighting the element's that are important to the user which makes navigating the website easier.

 The font used is `Oswald` and `Bungee`.
 The font `Bungee` is used as the main title and for the questions.
 The remaining elements are all in the font `Oswald`.